 Spherical Database Characteristics and Invariants

-- Contexts are details with contents.
+- Contexts are items that have contents.

-- eg (information management/log), some of a project's pending efforts yesterday may be different than they were the day before, or a year ago, or are scheduled to be tomorrow...
+- eg information management/log: some of a project's pending efforts yesterday may be different than they were the day before, or a year ago, or are scheduled to be tomorrow...

 - Contextual containment is a kind of scope, delineating a lexical relationship between the container and contained

 - Relationships contained within sub-contexts are qualified by the encompassing container.

 eg, a person's work address in the context of one employer is different than that person's work address n the context of another employer.

 Spaces, Congruence, and Federation